proactis-documentation/documentation-source/docs/p2p/punchout.md

 ```

 ## EGS Marketplaces
-The EGS settings within the PROACTIS Connectivity snapin, do not refer to marketplace punch-out.
+The EGS settings within the PROACTIS Connectivity snapin, do not refer to marketplace PunchOut.
 This are used to configure different functionality not covered by this document.

 # Proxy Server
-Connections to both supplier punch-out, and marketplaces honour the proxy server settings held in the __dsdba.ProxySettings__ table.
+Connections to both supplier PunchOut, and marketplaces honour the proxy server settings held in the __dsdba.ProxySettings__ table.
 This can be configured using the System Control application.